-Evolution is a scientific theory supported by an incredible amount of evidence.
+Evolution is a scientific theory supported by an overwhelming amount of evidence.
 Some Christians fear that accepting the theory means rejecting God as creator.
 But that just doesn’t follow.
 Christians accept scientific theories about the weather, the formation of mountains, and even the conception and development of individual human beings while still acknowledging that God is the creator and sustainer of these things.
 So giving a scientific description for a process does not rule out a legitimate theological description of the process as well.

 This article summarizes multiple independent lines of evidence that evolution is the best scientific description of the process by which life has diversified.
 Think of each of these lines of evidence as a clue to the past, all of which together form a compelling picture of the relatedness of all species.[Read more]